PrincetonUniversity/advanced-command-line/00_preamble/README.md

 features.
 Next we will go over more advanced globbing, particularly to contrast with regular expressions.
 The remainder of the course will cover regular expressions, in the context of grep, sed, and awk.
-These commands will accelerate your ability to find, modify and calculate with data in files.
+These commands will accelerate your ability to find, modify and analyze files.